flaeppe/access-guard/README.md

   ```

   Only the _first line_ of the secret file will be read and any newline character at
   the end of it will be removed.
+If the first line is _empty_ after any newline
+  character has been removed, an error will be raised.

-  Both `--secret-file` and `--secret` can _not_ be passed at the same time
+  Both `--secret-file` and `--secret` can _not_ be passed at the same time.

 - `-a/--auth-host AUTH_HOST`